 The answer: lift your MAFL

 However, decisions around total marketing budgets are still largely driven by the CFO, and a lack of respective understanding on each role and its objectives remains.
-In this article we explore these challenges and how market mix modelling could help.
+In this article we explore these challenges and how market mix modelling could help to defend your marketing budget.

 Let’s dig a little deeper and see how

-The modern CMO today, traverses as a CTO/CFO, using tech to quantify outcomes and predict the future, while pushing the creative envelope.
+The modern CMO essentially operates as a CTO/CFO, using tech to quantify outcomes and predict the future, while pushing the creative envelope.

-When Finance functions are reviewing marketing spend for budget discussions, access to accurate numbers in a timely fashion is critical for the CMO.
-These discussions are often riddled with assumptions that are difficult to prove i.e. spend on brand awareness, leading to tension between Marketing and Finance functions, and making it difficult for the CMO to defend budget cuts.
+When Finance functions are reviewing marketing spend for budget discussions, access to accurate numbers in a timely fashion is critical for the CMO if they want to defend marketing budget.
+These discussions are often riddled with assumptions that are difficult to uncover i.e. spend on brand awareness is a waste of time. this leads to tension between Marketing and Finance functions, and makes it difficult for the CMO to defend budget cuts.

-The key to unlock this challenge lies within market mix modelling capabilities to accurately and timely scrutinise spend, determine ROI and focus more on generating growth.
+The key to unlocking this dynamic lies within market mix modelling capabilities to accurately and scrutinise spend, determine ROI and focus more on generating growth.

 But how?
 First, let’s take a look at the landscape

-It was only a short time ago, when a brand’s marketing activity was defined by whether it was above or below ‘the line’ distributed with a standard, repeatable media plan with a standard, repeatable set of metrics often reported on by the media agency buying the media.
+It was only a short time ago, when a brand’s marketing activity was defined by whether it was above or below ‘the line’.
+Media was distributed with a standard, repeatable media plan.
+Reporting happened with a standard, repeatable set of metrics often managed by the media agency buying the media.

-Fast forward to today, the proliferation of channels, changes in media consumption behaviours, rising customer expectations and importance of managing their journey, has resulted in the need for advanced data and measurement capabilities to get ahead.
+Fast forward to today, the proliferation of channels, changes in media consumption behaviours, rising customer expectations and importance of managing their journey, has resulted in the need for advanced data and measurement capabilities just to understand what’s going on.

 There are now channel segments within channel segments, Social Media is spread across FB, Insta, TikTok etc etc, not to mention the blurred lines between TV and OLV.
 Further complicated by more channels and platforms entering the media plan year on year i.e audio, voice, ambience (AR and QR finally finding their mojo!).